DanielVanNoord/AlpacaDiscoveryTests/README.md

 This is a simple C Device and Client sample (IPv4 only) that runs on Linux (gcc and clang), Windows (MSVC cl.exe compiler) and macOS (gcc, only lightly tested).
 It was tested on Ubuntu 18.04, Manjaro (Arch), Raspberry Pi OS, Windows 10 and macOS Catalina.
 To build simply run "gcc -o client client.c" and "gcc -o device device.c", substituting clang or cl for gcc as needed.
 To start simply run the output program in a terminal.
 The Device will listen for any discovery packets and print what it receives to the terminal.
 It will then respond.
 The client will send out the discovery request and print any response.

-Note that the C Client now sends the discovery message via adapter specific broadcast on Linux, Windows and macOS.
+Note: the C Client now sends the discovery message via adapter specific broadcast on Linux, Windows and macOS.
 This uses GetAdaptersInfo for Windows and getifaddrs for other operating systems.

 ## Dart

 A set of Dart Finder and Responder examples.
 They support IPv4 and IPv6 protocols.
 The examples iterate over all adaptors and send correct broadcast for each adaptor.

+The Dart example was built and tested on Dart 2.12.1.

 ## Go